muyicks/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move the file betty from /tmp/
+a script that changes the working directory